0sAND1s/HCDisk/README.md

 - [-convldr]: convert BASIC loader synthax, file names The parameter -convldr will cause BASIC program conversion to match the tape LOAD synthax.

+Examples:
+	tapexp dizzy.tap dizzy*			- will export all blocks starting with "dizzy" into tape file named "dizzy.tap". tapexp dizzy1.tap dizzy1* -convldr	- will export all blocks starting with "dizzy1" into tape file named "dizzy1.tap", converting the BASIC loader to destination file system synthax (tape, disk, etc)

 tapimp  - Imports the TAP file to disk
 - \<.tap name>: the TAP file name
 - [file mask]: the file name mask - if specified, only these files will be exported, not all the files.